Carroll CountyCity Population Under 100

 Family-owned and operated since 1933 and a landmark of Greenwood, The Crystal Grill has been serving generations of locals and visitors alike.
 Try their mile-high meringue!

 Contains 40 Confederate gravesites from the battle of Fort Pemberton.
-Dawn to dusk.

 THE HELP DRIVING TOUR

 Take the self-guided driving tour and view locations used in the movie, The Help, based on the bestselling novel by Mississippi native, Kathryn Stockett.

 Five generations and since 1933, Lusco's is one of Mississippi’s oldest, most distinctive and most storied restaurants.